Sticking close to home with your crew this Spring Break? (Same here. Hence all this research.)

 Southern Minnesota and the Mississippi River

-We have been traveling to Rochester and heading in southern Minnesota quite a bit these past few months.
+We have been traveling to Rochester and heading into southern Minnesota quite a bit these past few months.
 We are starting to discover some of the fun things to do in the area.
 Check out Red Wing, Wabasha, or Albert Lea.
-If you wanted to head west, explore New Ulm.
+If you wanted to head a little southwest, explore New Ulm.

 Got an event you want to share?
 Find our submission form and guidelines here.